jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 ### The Scripts

 Let me first give a shout out to Dalmiro Grañas (he's on the support staff at Octopus Deploy, and is awesome!).
 The RegisterTentacle.ps1 was from him.
-I can't remember exactly where it is, but I've modified it to do what I need.
+I can't remember exactly where it is on the interwebs, but I must give credit where credit is due.

-RegisterTentacle.ps1
+##### RegisterTentacle.ps1

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.